yuliethc/NewPortfolio/content/jobs/Escobedo Medina Auditores Asociados/index.md

 ---

-At Escobedo Medina Auditores Asociados, I had the opportunity to contribute my skills and expertise to the development of various projects.
+At Escobedo Medina Auditores Asociados, I had the opportunity to contribute with my skills and expertise to the development of various projects.
 During my time there, I acquired solid foundation as a Fullstack Developer, equipped with the ability to tackle complex challenges and deliver innovative software solutions.
-I played a key role in the following responsibilities:

-- Web-based ERP Development
+- Web-based ERP Development.

-- Desktop App Enhancement
+- Desktop App Enhancement.

 - Deep understanding of both front-end and back-end technologies: React JS, Node.js/Express, VB .NET, MySQL, and UI/UX design.